Cryptolibertarian-id/Mastering-Typescript/README.md

 ### Type Annotation

 Typescript provide type annotation so any code editor can perform static code analysis, like autocompletion and better refactoring system to improve developer productivity.
+Type Annotation helping the development of static type checker tools.